 We organize joint SSD Master classes with our partner university, UFJF, in Brazil and once you get your postgraduate in Space & Service Design, why not complement your studies with an exclusive English short-track Masters of Design in Service & Experience Design at our partner university, Jiangnan University in Wuxi, China.

 We strongly encourage our students to participate to national and international design competitions, to share how service design can make a difference to day-to-day lives.
 Postgraduates Iske Tjolle and Adela Hankus won the Universal Design award in 2020 in the themes Interior and Architecture.

 - Targeted students

 - Personal coaching

 - Go International

-The second semester offers you the opportunity to excel in an individual real-life project and an (international) internship or client project.
+Second semester | The second semester offers the opportunity to focus on your own strengths by working on an individual real-life project and take part in an (international) internship or taking a client project to production.